blossm-network/toolbox/README.md

       * **Service Account User** - to assign a push subscription to a Cloud Run service.
    * In **IAM & Admin > IAM**, remove any roles associated with the **\[projectNumber\]-<span>compute</span>@developer.gserviceaccount.com** service account, and instead grant it the following roles:
       * **Cloud Run Invoker** - allows a service to invoke other services.
+      * **Storage Object Viewer** - allows a service to access buckets for secrets and roles.
       * **Cloud KMS CryptoKey Encrypter/Decrypter** - to decrypt encrypted values.
       * **Cloud KMS CryptoKey Signer/Verifier** - to sign data with encryption keys, and verify the signatures.
    * In **IAM & Admin > Service Accounts**